Nazareth, Pennsylvania: Nazareth Speedway

 Nazareth was home to the Nazareth Speedway, a one-mile tri-oval automobile racing course.
 The track opened in 1910 and closed in 2004; the site has remained vacant ever since.
 Nazareth is also home to racing champions Mario Andretti and Michael Andretti, and third-generation driver Marco Andretti.

 Industry

 Nazareth is home to a mix of historic and modern businesses that shape its small-town economy and identity.
-The borough is the global headquarters of C.F.
-Martin & Company, the world-renowned guitar maker, which has operated in Nazareth since 1833 and continues to draw music lovers from around the globe.
+The borough home to the headquarters and factory of C. F. Martin & Company, the world-renowned guitar maker, which has operated in Nazareth since relocating from New York City in 1839.

 Another long-standing business is Kraemer Textiles, a mill established in 1887 that still produces yarns for both industrial use and hand-knitting, even supplying Merino wool for U.S. Olympic team sweaters.
 Alongside these heritage manufacturers, Nazareth also supports a growing number of local retailers, restaurants, and service businesses clustered around its walkable downtown.
 There is also a Chevy dealership in the area.
 The Nazareth Area Chamber of Commerce and Economic Development Commission actively promote entrepreneurship and small business growth, ensuring the town balances its industrial roots with a vibrant, community-oriented marketplace.